 About Palliative Care For All

-With an initial emphasis on dementia, COPD and heart failure, it examined the palliative care needs of people with life-limiting illnesses other than cancer to identify how palliative care could be applied to these patient groups in Ireland.
+With an initial emphasis on dementia, COPD and heart failure, the study examined palliative care needs of people with life-limiting illnesses other than cancer to identify how palliative care could be applied to these patient groups in Ireland.

-Action research & other initiativesThe Palliative Care for All report highlighted that palliative care principles need to be embedded within ALL disease frameworks.
+The Palliative Care for All report highlighted that palliative care principles need to be embedded within ALL disease frameworks.

-- Exploratory work with patient advocacy and voluntary groups such as the Alzheimer Society of Ireland on ways to introduce palliative care principles for constituents.
+- Exploratory work with patient advocacy and voluntary groups such as the Alzheimer Society of Ireland on ways to introduce palliative care principles for constituents

 - A paper by the Cystic Fibrosis Association of Ireland and Irish Hospice Foundation on end-of-life care for CF patients - available here

-- IHF''s Nurses for Night Care service which is available for people with diseases other than cancer who wish to die at home.
+- Our Nurses for Night Care service which is available for people with diseases other than cancer who wish to die at home.
 IHF provides funding to the Irish Cancer Society to extend its night nursing service to patients with other life-limiting conditions

-- Initiation of discussion on the palliative care needs of vulnerable sections of society, such as those with learning difficulties, mental health issues and the homeless
+- Initiation of discussion on the palliative care needs of vulnerable sections of society, such as those with learning difficulties, mental health issues and the homeless.